Slushmoney/WP-Plugin/slushMoney/readme.txt

 Tested up to: 5.9
 License: GPLv2 or later

-Add slushMoney Visitors Registration for article payments, Payable Links  insertion, Donations.
+Add Slushmoney Visitors Registration for article payments, Payable Links  insertion, Donations.

 == Description ==

-Add slushMoney Visitors Registration for article payments, Payable Links  insertion, Donations.
+Add Slushmoney Visitors Registration for article payments, Payable Links  insertion, Donations.

-Major features in Akismet include:
+Major features in Slushmoney include:

-* Add slushMoney Visitors Registration for article payments
+* Add Slushmoney Visitors Registration for article payments
 * Payable Links  insertion
 * Donations

 == Installation ==

-Upload the Akismet plugin to your blog, activate it, and then enter your key and Currency.
+Upload the Slushmoney plugin to your blog, activate it, and then enter your key and Currency.
 Set proper messaging and

-You're done!
+you're done!